 Collections are lists of posts that you control.
 It’s a powerful tool to help you stay organised, or create new workflows with your feeds.

 Create a Collection

 To create a Collection you need to head over to the Settings page.
 Here your defined collections are listed in a box next to your feeds.

-Name it something appropriate, and choose an icon and color that best represents what you plan on putting there.
+Name your collection something appropriate, and choose an icon and color that best represents what you plan on putting there.

 Press “Add collection” and it will appear at the in your feed list.
 This collection can be moved and added to folders, just like a regular feed.

 Add posts to a Collection…

 Note: A post can be added to as many collections as you wish, but can only be added once per collection.

 Right-click on a post and the Collection Dialog will appear.
 In the Reader and Minimal mode, the Collections icon will appear at the bottom, together with the Share/Star/Read icons.
 In the Minimal mode the Collection icon will appear in the top bar.

 Right-click on a post and the Collection Dialog will appear.
 Click on the Collections you wish to add a post to and press “Done”.